Answer: Responsibilities for Estate Banking, Creditor Notices, and Court Deadlines in North Carolina Probate

 The clerk’s office enforces strict deadlines to keep estates moving:

-• Inventory and Appraisement: You must file a full inventory of estate assets within 90 days of appointment.
+- Inventory and Appraisement: You must file a full inventory of estate assets within 3 months of appointment.
 If you need more time, you must petition the court for an extension.
 (G.S.
-28A-15-5)
+28A-20-1)

-• Tax Filings: Prepare and file any required federal estate tax return (Form 706) within nine months of death.
-North Carolina does not impose a state inheritance tax, but you must handle final income tax returns for the decedent.
+- Tax Filings: Prepare and file any required federal estate tax return (Form 706) within nine months of death.
+North Carolina does not impose a state estate tax or inheritance tax, but you must handle final income tax returns for the decedent and any required fiduciary income tax returns for the estate.

 Key Takeaways